tuladhar/ssl-handshake/README.md

 ## Development

 If you wish to contribute or compile from source code, you'll first need Go installed on your machine.
 Go version 1.17+ is required.
-Currently, there's no dependencies on third-party modules.
+Currently, there are no dependencies on third-party modules.

 ```
 git clone https://github.com/tuladhar/ssl-handshake